GardenGroupUO/Adsorber/Documentation/source/Prelude_Info_for_Adsorbate_script.rst

 This will align this axis to the "normal" of the surface.
 For above atom and bridge site, this axis will point as far away from any other atom on the cluster/surface model as possible.
 For this reason, we will point this vector from the **index** atom, which in this example is the index 1 C atom in this COOH molecule.

 For this example, we would like to align the molecule on the surface such that the oxygen atoms are on opposite sides of the **axis** vector as possible.
-THis can be achieved with a vector that points ``(0.1,-1,0)`` from looking at the above figure of the COOH atom.
-The ``Adsorber`` program will use the `Rodrigues formula <https://en.wikipedia.org/wiki/Rodrigues%27_formula>`_ to rotate the molecule by this axis onto the "normal" vector of the surface.
+This can be achieved with a vector that points ``(0.1,-1,0)`` from looking at the above figure of the COOH atom.

 Note that you can also specify the following string for the **axis** vector: